Hafas/nostegama/README.md

 ### DolphinPlugin

 This plugin will use the [Dolphin Wiki](https://wiki.dolphin-emu.org) to gather information.

+*The file name should be either the game's GameID or the game's name for this plugin to work properly.*

 Profile properties this plugin uses:
 * `dolphin` *optional*